brooke-hamilton/dapr-samples/vscode-dev-setup/multiple-dev-sidecar/README.md

-# Multiple Development Containers
+# Multiple Sidecar Development Containers

 ## Overview

 This development environment consists of multiple development containers.
 Each dev container is specialized for developing and debugging a single app.
-Other dependencies, including Redis and Dapr services, run in containers on the host machine.
+The Dapr components - the `daprd` daemon and the Dapr `placement` daemon - run in separate containers.
+Although it's possible to run the Dapr components within the same containers as the Node.js and Python development containers, this sample demonstrates a simpler debugging configuration for Node.js and Python by running the `daprd` daemons in separate containers.

+An important difference between this sample and the other VS Code container samples is that in this sample VS Code attaches to an already running container instead of launching the container from VS Code.

 ```ASCII
 Host machine (Windows 10, version 2004, with Docker Desktop)